 Overall the use of .htaccess should be avoided whenever possible.
 Any configuration that you may desire to put in .htaccess files, can work just fine in the Directory section of a server.

 Frequently Asked Questions

 How Many .htaccess Files Should I Have?

 In your web host root folder, you should only have one .htaccess file.
 You can go to your /public_html or /www which contains all the content of your website.
 Generally, you are allowed to have more than one .htaccess file on your hosting account but keep in mind that each directory or folder should have only one.

 One of the common questions among users is that “what should be in the .htaccess file?”.
 The .htaccess files contain a configuration file for the Apache web server.
 In simple words, it contains some rules that instruct your website’s server.

 Yes, but you’ll need to tell your host to interpret .htaccess style files first.
 For that case, Apache offers the ALLowoverride command which is placed in the directory section.

 In this article, we discussed what is a .htaccess file and why it is beneficial to take advantage of it.
 We also talked about how to find .htaccess file.
 This file enables the user to control different aspects of the Apache webserver.
-It is commonly used for applying the cache expiration settings, redirect of the URLs, and password protection for websites.
+It is commonly used to apply the cache expiration settings, redirect URLs, and password protection for websites.
 It is also of great importance for webmasters as it can highly boost website speed and overall performance.
 So as a result it ultimately helps business owners to grow their business in a safer environment.
 Along with its advantages, there are some common problems that you may confront when utilizing it.
 You can click here to read more about them!